MarcusxDM/iFaceEventos/README.md

 This module of iFace implements classes and methods related to events.
 Information about events, event owners and users invited to the event are some of the features of this module.

+###How to execute:

+1. Import as a Maven Project;

+2. Change application.properties in src/main/resources/ to match your DataBase;

+3. For the first run, use hibernate.hbm2ddl.auto: create;

+4. For the next runs, use hibernate.hbm2ddl.auto: update.

 ####Comments:
 This module is still in development.
 The Team Coders are using Eclipse, Maven and Hibernate (with Spring Boot framework) tools to develop this module for the back-end and HTML5, CSS and Angular.js for the front-end.